buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcMember.md

 ### Body AdvancedSweptSolid Geometry

-The following additional constraints apply to the 'AdvancedSweptSolid' representation type:

-* **Solid**: IfcSurfaceCurveSweptAreaSolid, IfcFixedReferenceSweptAreaSolid, IfcExtrudedAreaSolidTapered, IfcRevolvedAreaSolidTapered shall be supported.
+* IfcSurfaceCurveSweptAreaSolid, IfcFixedReferenceSweptAreaSolid, IfcExtrudedAreaSolidTapered, IfcRevolvedAreaSolidTapered shall be supported.
->> NOTE  View definitions and implementer agreements can further constrain the allowed swept solid types.
-* **Profile**: see 'SweptSolid' geometric representation
-* **Extrusion**: not applicable

-_MappedRepresentation Representation Type_
+* All subtypes of (IfcProfileDef) (with exception of IfcArbitraryOpenProfileDef) shall be supported

 ### Body Clipping Geometry

-The following constraints apply to the 'Clipping'
-representation:

-* Solid: see 'SweptSolid' geometric representation
-* Profile: see 'SweptSolid' geometric representation
-* Extrusion: see 'SweptSolid' geometric representation
+* _IfcExtrudedAreaSolid_, _IfcRevolvedAreaSolid_ shall be supported
+* All subtypes of (IfcProfileDef) (with exception of IfcArbitraryOpenProfileDef) shall be supported
+* All extrusion directions shall be supported.
-* Boolean result: The IfcBooleanClippingResult shall be supported, allowing for Boolean differences between the swept solid (here IfcExtrudedAreaSolid) and one or several IfcHalfSpaceSolid (or its subtypes).
+* The _IfcBooleanClippingResult_ shall be supported, allowing for Boolean differences between the swept solid (here IfcExtrudedAreaSolid) and one or several IfcHalfSpaceSolid (or its subtypes).

 Figure 238 illustrates a 'Clipping' geometric representation with use of IfcBooleanClippingResult between an IfcExtrudedAreaSolid and an IfcHalfSpaceSolid to create a clipped body.

 ![clipped member](../../../../figures/ifcmember_clipping-01.png)

 Figure 238 — Member clipping

-The following constraints apply to the 'Clipping' representation, when an IfcMaterialProfileSetUsage is assigned to the IfcMember:

-* Solid: see 'SweptSolid' geometric representation
-* Profile: see 'SweptSolid' geometric representation
-* Profile Position : see 'SweptSolid' geometric representation
-* Extrusion: see 'SweptSolid' geometric representation
-* Boolean result: The IfcBooleanClippingResult shall be supported, allowing for Boolean differences between the swept solid (here IfcExtrudedAreaSolid) and one or several IfcHalfSpaceSolid (or its subtypes).

-Figure 239 illustrates an advanced geometric representation with use of IfcBooleanClippingResult between an IfcExtrudedAreaSolid and an IfcHalfSpaceSolid to create a clipped body, with cardinal point applied as 4 (mid-depth left).
+When an _IfcMaterialProfileSetUsage_ is applied, Figure 239 illustrates an advanced geometric representation with use of _IfcBooleanClippingResult_ between an _IfcExtrudedAreaSolid_ and an _IfcHalfSpaceSolid_ to create a clipped body, with cardinal point applied as 4 (mid-depth left).

 ![clipped beam](../../../../figures/ifcbeamstandardcase_clipping-01.png)

 Figure 239 — Member body clipping

 ### Body SweptSolid Geometry

-The following constraints apply to the 'SweptSolid' representation:

-* Solid: IfcExtrudedAreaSolid, IfcRevolvedAreaSolid shall be supported
+* _IfcExtrudedAreaSolid_, _IfcRevolvedAreaSolid_ shall be supported
-* Profile: all subtypes of IfcProfileDef (with exception of IfcArbitraryOpenProfileDef)
+* All subtypes of (IfcProfileDef) (with exception of IfcArbitraryOpenProfileDef) shall be supported
-* Extrusion: All extrusion directions shall be supported.
+* All extrusion directions shall be supported.

-The following additional constraints apply to the 'SweptSolid' representation, when an IfcMaterialProfileSetUsage is assigned to the IfcMember:
+When an (IfcMaterialProfileSetUsage) is assigned to the _IfcMember_:

-* Solid: IfcExtrudedAreaSolid,
-IfcRevolvedAreaSolid shall be supported
-* Profile: all subtypes of IfcProfileDef (with exception of IfcArbitraryOpenProfileDef)
-* Profile Position : For all single profiles, the IfcParameterizedProfileDef.Position shall be NIL, or having Location = 0.,0. and RefDirection =
+* For all single profiles, the IfcParameterizedProfileDef.Position shall be NIL, or having Location = 0.,0. and RefDirection = 1.,0.
-1.,0.
-* Extrusion: perpendicular to the profile direction.
+* The extrusion shall be perpendicular to the profile direction.
-* Orientation: The y-axis of the profile, as determined by IfcSweptAreaSolid.Position.P[2] shall point to the Z-Axis.
+* The y-axis of the profile, as determined by IfcSweptAreaSolid.Position.P[2] shall point to the Z-Axis.
 It indicates the "role" of the column, a role=0° means y-axis of profile = Z-axis of reference coordinate system.
 In the exception of a vertical member, the y-axis shall point to the Y-axis.

 Figure 236 illustrates a 'SweptSolid' geometric representation with cardinal point applied as 1 (bottom left).

-The following interpretation of dimension parameter applies for rectangular members:
+If parametric profiles are used, the parameters may be interpreted to be the dimensions of the beam:

 * IfcRectangleProfileDef.YDim interpreted as member width
 * IfcRectangleProfileDef.XDim interpreted as member depth

-The following interpretation of dimension parameter applies for circular members:

-* IfcCircleProfileDef.Radius interpreted as beam radius.
+* IfcCircleProfileDef.Radius interpreted as member radius.

 ![standard member](../../../../figures/ifcbeamstandardcase_sweptsolid-01.png)

 Figure 236 — Member body extrusion

 ### Material Profile Set